Frequently Asked Questions

-The RRGCC is also attempting to establish access at currently closed crags, such as Roadside and Oil Crack/Arena.
+The RRGCC is also attempting to establish access at currently closed crags, such as Oil Crack/Arena.
 This will take time and there are barriers to be overcome, but we will continue to work at it.

 Q // What is the RRGCC’s stance on bolts?

 The RRGCC considers all fixed gear (including, but not limited to, bolts, bolt hangers, quickdraws and anchors) abandoned gear.
 Use it at your own risk.

 Q // What do I do if I want to bolt a route on RRGCC land?

 You need to sign a waiver.
 Also, the Land Manager requests that the approach trails to new development create the least environmental impact and be as easily sustainable as possible.
 To do this, we request developers allow us to help find the best approach trail for use during development.
 We will not cut the trail as a project until requested by the developer.

 Q // What do if I want to build a trail on RRGCC land?